Become a Parent Using Donor Eggs

 Our Egg Donor Database

-Our Egg Donor database provides insight into the donors we are currently working with – donating both fresh and frozen eggs.
-Each profile features not only adult and childhood photos of the donor but also lists significant medical history and information about immediate family.
-Our egg donors have an opportunity to tell you about themselves in their own words too; who they are as a person, what it was like growing up in their family, what passions, talents, likes, and dislikes they may have and why they decided that donating their eggs was for them.
+Our Egg Donor database provides insight into the donors we are currently working with who are donating both fresh and frozen eggs.
+Each profile features not only adult and childhood photos of the donor, but also significant medical history and information about immediate family.
+Our egg donors have an opportunity to tell you about themselves in their own words, too; who they are as a person, what it was like growing up in their family, what passions, talents, likes, and dislikes they may have and why they decided they wanted to become an egg donor.

 Although we update our database on a regular basis, we are always speaking to and screening new potential donors.
-Choosing an egg donor may not be a straightforward process; if you don’t see anyone you feel might be right for you, please contact our egg donation coordinator.
-We build strong relationships with our donors, get to know them well and, through our free matching service, we’re here to help find the best match for you.
+Choosing an egg donor is not always a straightforward process.
+If you do not see anyone you feel is right for you, please contact our egg donation coordinator.
+We build strong relationships with our donors.
+We get to know them well and, through our free matching service, we are committed to finding the best match for you.

 Using fresh donor eggs means that we fertilize the eggs harvested from the donor on the day of retrieval.
 Once you have chosen an egg donor, our medical team will work with you and the donor to schedule and create a cycle calendar.
 This will outline the exact timing for both you and your egg donor to start taking relevant, prescribed medication and will provide an approximate date of egg retrieval.